 Leaf Collection

 The Department of Public Works picks up fallen leaves during the autumn season.
-Each single-family residence within Village limits has two scheduled pickups beginning in October.
+Each single-family residence within Village limits has three scheduled pickups beginning in October.
 Check the Collection Day Lookup or Leaf Collection Map to determine which pickup zone your home is in.
 The interactive Map lets users zoom into different areas of the Village.
 The Lookup allows you to search for a specific address.

 Regulations

-• All raked leaves must be put into the street and ready for pickup no later than 7 AM on scheduled days, but no earlier than 4 PM the day before the collection.
+• All raked leaves must be put into the street and ready for pickup no later than 7 AM on the Monday of your scheduled weeks, but no earlier than 4 PM the day before the collection.
+Crews will start the pickups on Mondays and continue throughout the week until all leaves have been collected.

 Sometimes We Get Behind